Pandemic Information for our Customers

 - waive overdraft fees on checking accounts

-We have temporarily paused early withdrawal penalties on Certificates of Deposit.
+We will continue our temporary pause on early withdrawal penalties on Certificates of Deposit.

 Please contact your loan officer or branch manager to request assistance or discuss the best actions to take for your particular circumstances.
 You may also call our Main Office at 276.783.3116.